 Tip: Additionally, you can use the Tools > Formula auditing menu command to find and analyze cells that contain an error value.
 See the section Analyzing tables for details.
+(This feature is not included in SoftMaker FreeOffice.)

 Working with arrays

 PlanMaker allows you to enter arrays (also known as matrices) in spreadsheets and perform calculations with them.